 (5) provide sensitive and well trained adult education personnel who participate in local, regional, and statewide adult basic education staff development events to master effective adult learning and teaching techniques;

-(6) participate in regional adult basic education peer program reviews and evaluations;
+(6) participate in regional adult basic education peer program reviews and evaluations; and

-(7) submit accurate and timely performance and fiscal reports;
+(7) submit accurate and timely performance and fiscal reports.

 Subd.
 4. English as a second language programs.
 Persons may teach English as a second language classes conducted at a worksite, if they meet the requirements of section 122A.19, subdivision 1, clause (a), regardless of whether they are licensed teachers.
 Persons teaching English as a second language for an approved adult basic education program must possess a bachelor's or master's degree in English as a second language, applied linguistics, or bilingual education, or a related degree as approved by the commissioner.